 Anyone who lives in Frisco, TX knows countless squirrels scamper among us.
 The question for homeowners is how squirrels cope with the declining weather associated with winter.
-As residents of the Dallas found out during the winter of 2017-18, central Texas can have its share of cold weather conditions.
+As residents of the Dallas area found out, central Texas can have its share of cold weather conditions.
 We see the nest swaying in the wind at the top of trees, but where are the squirrels?

 Chances are many squirrels have found refuge inside of Frisco, Texas homes.

 The licensed and bonded Frisco animal removal professionals at Brinker specialize in removing squirrels from Dallas area homes.
 We treat squirrel infestations with the utmost sense of urgency by implementing efficient removal strategies that ensure the fuzzy tail rodents never return to your home.
 Unlike many of our home services competitors, our sense of urgency includes emergency animal removal services 24 hours a day, seven days per week.

 Unlike rats and mice, squirrels like to retrieve materials collected outdoors to build nests inside Frisco, TX homes.
 However, several factors converge at times to produce a limited supply of twigs, leaves, and bird feathers.
 Out of resources, squirrels turn to items inside of your home, such as magazines, newspapers, and clothing.
 After building home sweet home, a family of squirrels returns outdoors to search for food.
 Food sources might not be readily available, which means squirrels turn their attention on easy to access bags and boxes of dried food stored in the kitchen and basement.